AliChoukatli/CyberShield-Enterprise/03_IT_Helpdesk_&_Network_Troubleshooting/Documentation/RDP_Support.md

 ## 🔚 Conclusion

 After completing this section:

-- RDP is successfully enabled and restricted to the `IT-Support-RDP` group.
+- Remote Desktop is successfully enabled on the client workstation.
-- Domain users like `ali.choukatli` can remotely connect to workstations (e.g., `LTP-EMP01`) using secure credentials.
+- Domain users from the IT-Support-RDP group (whose RDP access is managed by Group Policy from Chapter 2.4) can now remotely connect to workstations (e.g., LTP-EMP01) using secure credentials.
-- You’ve learned both GUI and PowerShell methods for adding RDP permissions, including remote automation.
-- Troubleshooting and firewall rules were covered to help resolve common RDP issues.
+- Key troubleshooting steps for RDP connectivity were reviewed.

-This ensures a secure and manageable remote support setup in your AD environment.
+This confirms a secure and manageable remote support setup in your AD environment